PrabhatYadav-27/jenkins-cicd/triggers/Readme.md

 7. `Build Periodically` are based on cron tab when to use build automatically.
 This will run in everyminute automatically this is build periodically in jenkins.

+8. ``WEBHOOKS`` this is used in github to hook our github repo with other tool so to maintain the chances made in our repo visible to the tools too.
+So they can operate on the repo accordingly.
+9. Jenkins have a `GitHub Hook Trigger for github scm polling` this act on our action of github which is connected to jenkins.
+For using this trigger setup the webhook.

+10. Got to your github repo click on setting select the webhook  on `payload url = your machineip:portnumber` e.g `http://192.168.xx.x:8080/github-webhook` and also selecte the action on which your jenkins will come to know is there need to perform any action to the specific job.

+11.